eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/init_monitor.rst

 Initialize a monitor
 --------------------

-Initializing a monitor on a certain Domain ID makes *ePRosima Fast DDS Statistics Backend* start monitoring the statistics data and entity discoveries on that domain.
+Initializing a monitor on a certain Domain ID makes *eProsima Fast DDS Statistics Backend* start monitoring the statistics data and entity discoveries on that domain.
 No statistics data will be gathered unless there is a monitor initialized in the required domain.